ReflecTing

 Tub Xeeb Ntxwv, Manting

 Author’s Note: Nyob Zoo!
 Thank you for clicking on this piece.
 The idea of writing this piece came from a community called Hmong Legacy.
 Hmong Legacy supports Hmong students by creating a sense of community and empowerment.
-This allows students with a great opportunity of creating a connection with Hmong students and personal growth.
+This allows students a great opportunity to create a connection with Hmong students and personal growth.
 Hmong Legacy has been around CSU, Chico since the Spring Semester of 2018.
 And ever since then, it’s grown and expanded.

 The first time I wrote about this topic was about my mom(s).
 I’ve already written a piece about ‘Family’ from one of the Hmong Legacy workshops.
 I didn’t want to revisit this topic because of repetition.
 But I came back to the topic of family because my grandma passed away this past March.
 And ever since then, I haven’t really thought about my grandma and her existence.
 More because I was running away from my feelings and not wanting to think about it.
 I spilled all the tears I wanted to before and after her death.

-While writing this piece, it was difficult remembering all the things my grandma had once told me when I was younger.
-It made me wish that I would’ve been more patient as a child and as a teenager to sit more with her and listen to her.
-Ideally, I wanted to use more Hmong words within this piece but my end rhymes in English were better, so I went with that option instead.
+While writing this piece, it was difficult to remember all the things my grandma had once told me when I was younger.
+It made me wish that I had been more patient as a child and as a teenager to sit more with her and listen to her.
+Ideally, I wanted to use more Hmong words within this piece, but my end rhymes in English were better, so I went with that option instead.
 For the most part, the Hmong parts should be translated into English already.
 Around eight or nine people told me that I made them cry after the event was done.
-It really made me thankful and happy that many others are able to relate and feel connected to my relationship with my grandma.
+It really made me thankful and happy that many others can relate and feel connected to my relationship with my grandma.
 To My Grandma, Zoua Lor

 20190430_HmongLegacy_JH_012